Drink: Non-alcoholic drinks

-A non-alcoholic drink is one that contains little or no alcohol.
+A non-alcoholic drink contains little or no alcohol.
 This category includes low-alcohol beer, non-alcoholic wine, and apple cider if they contain a sufficiently low concentration of alcohol by volume (ABV).
 The exact definition of what is "non-alcoholic" and what is not depends on local laws: in the United Kingdom, "alcohol-free beer" is under 0.05% ABV, "de-alcoholised beer" is under 0.5%, while "low-alcohol beer" can contain no more than 1.2% ABV.
 The term "soft drink" specifies the absence of alcohol in contrast to "hard drink" and "drink".
 The term "drink" is theoretically neutral, but often is used in a way that suggests alcoholic content.
 Drinks such as soda pop, sparkling water, iced tea, lemonade, root beer, fruit punch, milk, hot chocolate, tea, coffee, milkshakes, tap water, bottled water, juice, and energy drinks are all soft drinks.

 Water

 Water is the world's most consumed drink, however, 97% of water on Earth is non-drinkable salt water.
 Fresh water is found in rivers, lakes, wetlands, groundwater, and frozen glaciers.
-Less than 1% of the Earth's fresh water supplies are accessible through surface water and underground sources which are cost effective to retrieve.
+Less than 1% of the Earth's fresh water supplies are accessible through surface water and underground sources which are cost-effective to retrieve.

-In western cultures, water is often drunk cold.
-In the Chinese culture, it is typically drunk hot.
+In Western cultures, water is often drunk cold.
+In Chinese culture, it is typically drunk hot.